Hot Tub Time Machine 2: Reception

 Reviews were generally negative, with The Hollywood Reporter calling it a "flop-sweaty cash grab that gives a bad name to sequels in which key talent has jumped ship."
-Jordon Hoffman hated the film so much he said it tainted the memory of the first film.
+Jordan Hoffman of The Guardian disliked the film so much he said it tainted the memory of the first film.

-Justin Chang of Variety gave it a positive review.
-He called it "Boorish and crass, homophobic and misogynistic, the very definition of sloppy seconds" which he found typical of the genre but was surprised "That it somehow manages to send you out of the theater feeling tickled rather than sullied".
+Justin Chang of Variety called the film "boorish and crass, homophobic and misogynistic, the very definition of sloppy seconds", which he found typical of the genre.
+However, he was surprised "that it somehow manages to send you out of the theater feeling tickled rather than sullied".

 GLAAD singled out the film for its "outright offensive depictions of LGBT people" and defamatory homophobic humor.

 Accolades

 The movie resulted in two nominations at the Golden Raspberry Award.